 Not only does this voyage spend time discovering the Antarctic Peninsula, you will also visit the southerly island clusters of South Georgia and Falklands, getting an overall perspective on the region..
-Listen to the songs and stories of Paul Kelly while cruising to the Great White Continent.
-His music enjoys worldwide acclaim and icon status in Australia and beyond, and you’ll have the chance to be entertained on board..
 During your days at sea, enjoy a series of lectures and workshops presented by a leading panel of experts in marine biology, glaciology and Antarctic history, further enhancing your voyage..
-Consider seeing the Antarctic Peninsula on unforgettable optional adventures, including kayaking and camping experiences in some remote regions of the continent.
+Consider seeing the Antarctic Peninsula on unforgettable optional adventures, including kayaking in some remote regions of the continent..
+Appreciate the well-equipped Ocean Endeavour with multiple dining, bar and lounge areas and wellness facilities, as well as a favourable ratio of one expedition crew member to every eight passengers.

-Discover spectacular ice-covered wilderness and be serenaded by Australian musician Paul Kelly on a special 21-day expedition to the deep south of the globe.
-Departing from Ushuaia, cruise to the Antarctic Peninsula, South Georgia and the Falkland Islands, and be entertained by three musical performances in addition to a host of lectures and workshops presented by expert Antarctic researchers and scientists.
+Discover spectacular ice-covered wilderness on a 21-day expedition to the deep south of the globe.
+Departing from Ushuaia, cruise to the Antarctic Peninsula, South Georgia and the Falkland Islands, and take part in a host of lectures and workshops presented by expert Antarctic researchers and scientists.
 Cross the Drake Passage in search of migrating whales and seabirds and trace the path of legendary explorers.
 This is a rare opportunity to be entertained both on board the Ocean Endeavour and off.

 Breakfast Included: 20 Lunches Included: 18 Dinner Included: 19